 The Hudson's Bay Company started out as a fur-trading business when the first French-speaking settlers came to Canada.
-Today, the Bay, long known for a mid-range selections of clothing and housewares, is reinventing itself as a competitor in high-end women's fashion and runway frocks.
-The place to see the new look is the Room at the Queen St location.
+Today, the Bay, long known for a mid-range selections of clothing and housewares, has reinvented itself as a competitor in high-end fashion and runway frocks.
+The place to see designer looks is The Room at the Queen St. location.
 Elsewhere, you'll still find wool blankets, simple housewares, and casual gear.

 Across Queen St. looms: